rasagy/The10Books/list-dump.md

 9. Yayati - V. S Khandekar
 10. Godan - Premchand

+###Paras Chopra
+1. Brief history of time by Stephen Hawking
+2. The Selfish Gene by Dawkins
+3. Fooled by Randomness by Taleb
+4. Antifragile by Taken
+5. Founders at Work
+6. God Delusion
+7. Nausea by Sartre
+8. The Outsider by Camus
+9. The Hitchhikers guide to galaxy
+10. Predictibly Irrational

 ###Prabhashish Singh
 1. Love at the time of cholera- Gabriel Garcia
 2. Catcher in the rye- JD Salinger